 A study to provide an in-depth instruction and practice in the selection and use of materials and methods related to teaching ESOL/LEP students.
 Emphasis will be placed upon teaching the skills of listening, speaking, reading and writing, ESOL/LEP in the content areas, curriculum development, and major methodologies and current trends in ESOL/LEP teaching and assessment.
 All field experience hours for this course must be completed in a Florida school.
-Prerequisite: Admission to the Teacher Education Program or permission from the Teacher Education Division Chair.
+Prerequisite: Admission to the Teacher Education Program or permission from the Chair of the School of Education.
 Three semester hours credit.